 Our Vision & Values

-The South Lincolnshire Academies Trust (SLAT) is currently responsible for two 11-18 mixed non selective secondary schools, both schools operate in a selective area of education.
+The South Lincolnshire Academies Trust (SLAT) is currently responsible for four 11-18 mixed non selective secondary schools, with all schools operating in a selective area of education.

 The SLAT is structured in order that each of the academies within it:

 - Maintain a distinct identity and ethos through a Local Advisory Board (LAB) Governing Body that has responsibility for the education of those it is responsible for (see Local Governing Body for terms of reference)

 - Benefit from central services which encompass financial management, staffing, catering, IT, site and school improvement that are led centrally by the SLAT Chief Executive Officer and Chief Financial Officer, overseen by the SLAT Audit Committee and Board of Trustees.

 This structure allows the SLAT’s academies to maintain their own identity, ethos and culture whilst benefiting from the economies of scale which come from being part of a larger organisation.